kkgthb/sf-cci-04-sf-package-without-gh-release/README.md

+## Takeaways

+It seems that:

+1. `- version_id: ...` goes straight out to Salesforce and ignores the existence of a GitHub repo that I, personally, just so happen to know had anything to do with that release -- but CumulusCI has no way of knowing that, because I didn't tell Salesforce anything about the URL of my GitHub repo when I created the package.
+2. `- github: ...` doesn't try to "get clever" and parse the `sfdx-project.json` it finds and comb for "`04t...`" Salesforce Package Version IDs or anything.
+If there's no "GitHub Release" telling CumulusCI what to do to find a `04t...`" Salesforce Package Version ID, CumulusCI seems not to care about the existence of a "`04t...`" value in `sfdx-project.json` and just treats this repo exactly the same way that it treats [sf-cci-01-minimum-viable-build](https://github.com/kkgthb/sf-cci-01-minimum-viable-build).

+---

+## Steps

 "[When you’re ready to release the package, you create a snapshot of it, called a package version.  ...
 Remember, once created, a package version serves as an immutable artifact containing a specific set of metadata.](https://trailhead.salesforce.com/content/learn/modules/unlocked-packages-for-customers/build-your-first-unlocked-package)"

 ```